sassoftware/SAS-lsm/README.md

 We welcome your contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.

 * Please contribute changes on a function-based level.
 Update or add functions as found in the repository's "lsm_components" subdirectory.
 Use the make_lsm.bash script (in the repository root) to combine all function files to a master SAS_lsm script before pushing changes.
-* Refer to the developer's section of the documentation [here](http://toothless.unx.sas.com) for repository management and usage details.

 ## License